Phoenicia: Industry

 Phoenicia lacked considerable natural resources other than its cedar wood.
 Timber was probably the earliest and most lucrative source of wealth; neither Egypt nor Mesopotamia had adequate wood sources.
 Unable to rely solely on this limited resource, the Phoenicians developed an industrial base manufacturing a variety of goods for both everyday and luxury use.
 The Phoenicians developed or mastered techniques such as glass-making, engraved and chased metalwork (including bronze, iron, and gold), ivory carving, and woodwork.

 The Phoenicians were early pioneers in mass production, and sold a variety of items in bulk.
-They became the leading source of glassware in antiquity, shipping thousands of flasks, beads, and other glass objects across the Mediterranean.
+They set up trade networks to market their glassware and became its leading source in antiquity, shipping flasks, beads, and other glass objects across the Mediterranean in their vessels.
 Excavations of colonies in Spain suggest they also used the potter's wheel.
 Their exposure to a wide variety of cultures allowed them to manufacture goods for specific markets.
 The Iliad suggests Phoenician clothing and metal goods were highly prized by the Greeks.
 Specialized goods were designed specifically for wealthier clientele, including ivory reliefs and plaques, carved clam shells, sculpted amber, and finely detailed and painted ostrich eggs.

 Tyrian purple

 The most prized Phoenician goods were fabrics dyed with Tyrian purple, which formed a major part of Phoenician wealth.
-The violet-purple dye derived from the hypobranchial gland of the Murex marine snail, once profusely available in coastal waters of the eastern Mediterranean Sea but exploited to local extinction.
+The violet-purple dye derived from the hypobranchial gland of the Murex marine snail, once profusely available in coastal waters of the eastern Mediterranean Sea but now exploited to local extinction.
 Phoenicians may have discovered the dye as early as 1750 BC.
 The Phoenicians established a second production center for the dye in Mogador, in present-day Morocco.

 The Phoenicians' exclusive command over the production and trade of the dye, combined with the labor-intensive extraction process, made it very expensive.
 Tyrian purple subsequently became associated with the upper classes.
 It soon became a status symbol in several civilizations, most notably among the Romans.
 Assyrian tribute records from the Phoenicians include "garments of brightly colored stuff" that most likely included Tyrian purple.
 While the designs, ornamentation, and embroidery used in Phoenician textiles were well-regarded, the techniques and specific descriptions are unknown.